top of page

 In addition to the academic knowledge children gain from preparing for the Displays, these school-wide events focus children’s awareness on relationships within larger contexts and give them opportunities to share knowledge and collaborate with one another.
 Displays also provide students with the practice necessary to gain confidence in public speaking.

-The annual school play is a major Schoolhouse event.
-Each year we alternate between a published play or one written by our Sophos students.
+The school play alternates between a published play or one written by our students.
 The play ties into the annual cultural theme; while students are studying a cultural theme, they are also learning about cultural respect, about how to make connections and be appreciative and celebratory without appropriating the cultures of others as their own.
 For every play, elementary and middle school students work with teachers to write original music, learn acting and stagecraft, master production skills, and improve their public speaking.
 Even our preschool Wild Grapes get in on the act and sing an opening song!

 Music